Battle of Mór: Aftermath

-Kossuth's responsibility must also be mentioned.
-He must have known that a drop of encouragement to attack would be enough for Perczel, especially if it meant that he could gain merit against Görgei.
+Kossuth knew that a drop of encouragement to attack would be enough for Perczel, especially if it meant that he could gain merit against Görgei.
 Kossuth could not see the war situation from Pest, and yet he sent orders for an attack in tactical detail, based often on his own imagination.
 In doing so, besides the wrong decisions he tried to enforce on his commanders, he was interfering with the military leadership.

 The most important consequence of the defeat was that the Army of the Upper Danube led by Görgei had to take over the defense of all roads leading to the capital, thus overstretching its already very thin line.
 This made his defensive line so long that he had to concentrate his troops in the immediate vicinity of the capital.
 This led to the decision of the Committee of National Defence and the Parliament to evacuate the capital and move the seat of government to Debrecen.

 On the other hand, there was little chance of defending the capital even if Perczel defeated Jelačić, or his army remained intact.
 After all, the number of Hungarian troops to be massed in front of the capital was still significantly below that of Windisch-Grätz.

-After the battle, the two men who were really responsible for the defeat (Mór Perczel firstly and Lajos Kossuth secondly) later blamed Görgei, saying that he had promised help, which he did not send to Perczel.
+After the battle, the two men responsible for the defeat (Mór Perczel firstly and Lajos Kossuth secondly) blamed Görgei, saying that he had promised help, which he did not send to Perczel.
 Military historians have now disproved every part of this theory, and Görgei's troops could not have got there in time even if he had made such a promise.

-An interesting story about the battle has been preserved.
 In his memoirs, Mór Perczel writes that years before the battle, a fortune-telling Gypsy woman told the young Perczel to beware of his own name.
-Perczel, whose first name was Mór, understood what the warning meant only after the battle of Mór, after he had lost the battle.
+Perczel, whose first name was Mór, understood what the warning meant only after the battle of Mór.
 This story has also taken root in Hungarian literature, as the writer Mór Jókai wrote down this anecdote in his short story Nomen et omen.